 It’s a collection of truly diverse stories – sometimes surprising and funny, often confronting and always illuminating – that paint a rich and detailed picture of what it means to come of age as an Aboriginal Australian.
 How do the formative experiences of Aboriginal Australians shape their sense of self and their sense of community?
 And what experiences do Aboriginal kids across the country have in common – whether they’re in the city or the suburbs or in the most remote corners of the continent?

-With contributors Celeste Liddle and Zachary Penrith-Puchalski, Heiss will host a frank, funny and forthright discussion of formative years and life lessons.
+With contributors Celeste Liddle, Zachary Penrith-Puchalski and Sharon Payne, Heiss will host a frank, funny and forthright discussion of formative years and life lessons.
 Join them as they talk pride, stereotypes and family stories.

 This event will be Auslan interpreted.